gdcc/dataverse-ansible/README.md

 Others are available but disabled by default:

 * [Counter Processor][counter-processor]

-## SSH keys, SSL certs, LetsEncrypt
-The above and many other features may be tinkered with via the [Group Vars file](defaults/main.yml).

 This is a community effort, written primarily by [Don Sizemore][donsizemore].
 The role is under active development - pull requests, suggestions and other contributions are welcome!